 “It’s a victory for diplomacy and for science,” and for the fact that all the nations in the world worked together, said the Nobel Prize chemist who first forecasted the coming ozone depletion in 1974.

-A United Nations scientific panel confirmed that our protective ozone layer is healing itself since countries signed on to a treaty in 1987 that phased out man-made chlorofluorocarbons (CFCs) that caused the problem.
+A United Nations scientific panel confirmed that our protective ozone layer is healing itself since countries signed on to a treaty in the late 1980s that phased out man-made chlorofluorocarbons (CFCs) which caused the problem.

 UN leaders called the effort to get rid of ozone-destroying substances “one of the great success stories of international collective action,” and are hoping that the world can similarly unite in the fight to lessen climate change.